Noeuclides/project_admin_api/README.md

 ```bash
 docker-compose up --build
 ```
-Make shure that the migrations been run.
+Make sure that the migrations have been run.

 Else: